Wild beat Panthers 2-0 behind Brock Faber's first NHL goal, 41 saves by Filip Gustavsson

 Joel Eriksson Ek assisted on Faber’s goal and scored on a 4 on 3 in the second period, and Gustavsson took it from there to pick up where he left off in goal in his strong debut last season with the Wild.

+“It’s not going to be like that every night, that’s for sure,” Gustavsson said.
+“It’s on the limit a few times.
+It’s very close, that the puck goes by me.
+But sometimes you’re lucky, and you create your own luck.”

-The Wild raised their records to 9-1-1 in season openers at Xcel Energy Center and 11-2-3 at home against the Panthers.
+The Wild are 9-1-1 in season openers at Xcel Energy Center and 11-2-3 at home against the Panthers.

 Faber, the native of Minnesota who starred in college for the home-state Gophers and joined the Wild for the final two games of the regular season, skated on the first defensemen pair with Jonas Brodin.
 He a snagged a drop pass from Matt Boldy at the blue line, waited a second to find a seam and ripped a slap shot past Panthers goalie Sergei Bobrovsky’s stick.